ErnestKz/Peas/readme.md

 - The browser.
 Must ensure browsers javascript runtime/storage is sandboxed and there is no ways of leaking the token outside of the context of the webpage and webserver.
 - The transimission mechanism.
 Must ensure HTTPS.
 - The client user.
 Must trust that the user doesn't want to simply send the token to someone else.
+- The initial form of verification. i.e in this case the username and password process must be secure, and implemented correctly by the server.